 How long does a divorce take?

-In short, at least 60 days, probably longer.
-See our post and video here for more details.
+In short, at the very minimum, 60 days, but probably longer.

 How do I get my spouse to move out of the house?